sjgiorgi/VLA_webapp/README.txt

   - include mathjax.js instead of url (in base.html)
   - allow Course, Lab, etc. names to include symbols (example: Ohm's Law)
   - customize admin panel
-  - create class="nav pull-left" to align Temple and CSNAP logo
+  - create class "nav pull-left" to align Temple and CSNAP logo
   - add table option to TheoryElement, SimulationElement, and HardwareElement
   - use South for porting databases
   - add user panel
   - add forum
   - add multisim page
+  - add OneToOne fields for Laboratory and Theory, TheoryTest, etc. (in general, check where we can use OneToOne fields)

  USABILITY IMPROVEMENTS:
   - Do something to fill white space on larger pages (Consider having the side bar scroll down with the page)